Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Belief in the supernatural (gods, eternity, myths) is breaking down, so humans have to reinvent fresh modes of belief, based in reality.
-The Christian emphasis on fear and guilt, sacrifice and future rewards in heaven need to be balanced by sensual experience in the real, emotional world.
+Belief in the supernatural (gods, eternity, myths) is breaking down, so humans have to reinvent fresh modes of belief, based on reality.
+The Christian emphasis on fear, guilt, sacrifice and future rewards in heaven needs to be balanced by sensual experience in the real, emotional world.

 Through use of the imagination a new reality might be born which would help replace the old supernatural beliefs.

 'The final belief is to believe in a fiction, which you know to be a fiction, there being nothing else.
 The exquisite truth is to know that it is a fiction and that you believe in it willingly.'

 His later major poem Notes Toward a Supreme Fiction sets out the detail of this philosophical approach to belief.
 Stevens split this poem into three separate titled sections: It Must Be Abstract/It Must Change/It Must Give Pleasure.

 Many of Wallace Stevens's poems deal with this abstraction of belief and use nature, death and religion as well as art and philosophy to explore profound themes.

 He loves to play with language, experiment with rhyme and rhythm, and is not afraid to create difficult poems.
 Sunday Morning is one such, written in blank verse (no rhymes) with loose iambic pentameter lines.

 It is full of vivid imagery, biblical allusion and challenging syntax.

 - As the poem progresses through eight stanzas, the speaker's perspective shifts.
 Initially it is an objective voice but soon moves into the mind of the woman where it becomes a questioning conscience before reverting back to the original.